7 Dry Skin Hacks To Try This Winter

 DRY SKIN HACK #1: EXFOLIATE YOUR HANDS BEFORE APPLYING HAND CREAM

 We exfoliate our complexions, we exfoliate our bodies, but how often do we really exfoliate our hands?
 One trick we learned to help hydrate seasonal dry skin during the winter is to exfoliate our hands with an invigorating body scrub before going to town with the hand lotion.
 This step helps to slough away any buildup of dry, dead skill cells that are on the skin’s surface.
-To exfoliate your mitts, simply apply your favorite body scrub—we love this one from The Body Shop—to dry hands and gently massage onto your hands—almost like you would while washing them.
+To exfoliate your mitts, simply apply your favorite body scrub to dry hands and gently massage onto your hands—almost like you would while washing them.
 After massaging, rinse with lukewarm water and pat dry.
-Follow up with a hydrating hand cream and you’re good to go!
+Follow up with a hydrating hand cream—we love this one from Kiehl's—and you’re good to go!

 DRY SKIN HACK #2: DEEP CONDITION YOUR SOLES WITH COCONUT OIL